Parenting

 As a full-time NS man, your son will spend a considerable amount of time outdoors which may lead to unforeseen circumstances.

-While recruits will receive $150,000 Group Term Life and $150,000 Group Personal Accident insurance coverage, paid for by MINDEF/SAF, you should also consider enhancing his coverage with Income’s PA Assurance which offers comprehensive coverage against personal accident-incurred injuries for greater peace of mind.
+While recruits will receive Group Term Life and Group Personal Accident insurance coverage paid for by MINDEF/SAF, you should also consider enhancing his coverage with Income’s PA Assurance which offers comprehensive coverage against personal accident-incurred injuries for greater peace of mind.

 Some of the plan benefits include a payout of up to $1,500,000 for permanent disability due to an accident, and physiotherapy expenses, and more.
-You can also opt for an infectious disease cover to cover your son against 21 infectious diseases such as Dengue Fever.
+You can also opt for an infectious disease cover to cover your son against 25 infectious diseases1 such as Chicken Pox, Shingles, Dengue Fever and more.

 Another option to consider for a comprehensive medical and hospital insurance cover for your son is Income’s Enhanced Income Shield plan, which can be paid using your MediSave account (up to $600 per insured person per year).
 This plan allows an increased annual claimable amount from $100,000 (with MediShield Life) to up to $1,500,000, as-charged coverage for eligible inpatient and outpatient hospital treatment expenses, and the option to upgrade his ward entitlement to a private hospital with 1-bedded room.